In the classroom and in the lab, become a critical consumer and producer of knowledge of human behavior.

 Inter-Family Dynamics Between Members of Different Legal Statuses

 Sichen Martinez-Hernandez ’15 studied "differences in personal protective factors, environmental protective factors and risk factors between siblings in mixed-status families" following increased immigration post-1960s.

-The psychology department is phenomenal - the curriculum is balanced between theory and empiricism, the student and alumni network is extensive yet intimate, and the professors are some of the most caring people I've met.
+The psychological science department is phenomenal - the curriculum is balanced between theory and empiricism, the student and alumni network is extensive yet intimate, and the professors are some of the most caring people I've met.
 What I enjoy most, however, is its interdisciplinary nature and breadth of subareas from industrial-organizational psychology to neuropsychology.

 Faculty & Teaching